adamcroom/mediator/_posts/2015-03-30-price-college-of-business-technology-teach-in.md

 [<img class="alignnone size-full wp-image-452" src="/uploads/2015/03/Price-College-Technology-Teach-In-8.jpg" alt="Price College Technology Teach-In-8" />][22]

 A couple notes 1.) these students are all in the same class, but have very different looks and perspectives that they are bringing in (as you see easily reflected) and 2.)
 I took these screenshots literally the first week of the semester before they would have had time to really be taught how to do this in a classroom.
-This isn&#8217;t a project only meant for classrooms focused around technology.
+This isn't a project only meant for classrooms focused around technology.

   <a href="/uploads/2015/03/Screen-Shot-2015-03-27-at-1.31.42-AM.png"><img  src="/uploads/2015/03/Screen-Shot-2015-03-27-at-1.31.42-AM-1024x641.png" /></a>

 This is a wiki being used by a [Spanish Literature course][23] taught by [Julie Ann Ward][23].
 Julie has students collaboratively build wiki articles in groups about a specific reading.
 Wiki’s make collaborative writing very convenient.
-This semester we&#8217;ve discussed even having her submit the top wiki articles to Wikipedia.
+This semester we've discussed even having her submit the top wiki articles to Wikipedia.

 **** [<img  src="/uploads/2015/03/Price-College-Technology-Teach-In-10.jpg" />][24]****